Russian figure skater Kamila Valieva cleared to keep competing at Beijing Olympics

 The ruling was handed down Monday in Beijing by a panel of three arbitrators appointed by the Court of Arbitration for Sport.

-It came after an international firestorm over doping by Russia's most high-profile athlete embroiled the first week of the Winter Olympics.
+It came after international uproar over doping by Russia's most high-profile athlete embroiled the first week of the Winter Olympics.

 The panel met for nearly six hours on Sunday, hearing testimony from Valieva herself and gathering evidence from other witnesses about a doping sample collected from her in Russia on Dec.
 25, 2021.